jevans321/Lease-Takeover/Readme.md

 - **Setup Postgres Development Database**: ✅ Complete
 - **Setup Prisma ORM Schema**: ✅ Complete
 - **Setup AWS S3 Image store**:

-## Tech Stack Overview

-### Typescript
-Adds static typing and manages complexity by catching errors at compile time, enforcing type safety, and improving code readability.

-### React.js
-Facilitates the development of a fast, responsive, and user-friendly interface via virtual DOM.

-### Node.js
-Chosen for its efficient handling of asynchronous operations, suitable for the platform's real-time updates, as well as being scalabile for future high-volume data exchange.

-### Express
-Streamlines the creation of web services and APIs, vital for processing lease transactions and user interactions.

-### Postgres
-Provides robust and reliable data storage, capable of managing complex and relational data structures.

-### Prisma ORM
-Simplifies database access and manipulation, ensuring smooth data operations for features like lease transfers and tenant matching.